hpc2n/intro-linux/docs/intro.md

     - What is Linux and why should I use it?
     - Learn about the command line interface (CLI)
-    - Navigate the file system - ls, mkdir, cd, rm, cp, mv, redirection, pipes, etc.
+    - Navigate the file system
+        - ls
+        - mkdir
+        - cd
+        - rm
+        - cp
+        - mv
+        - redirection
+        - pipes
+        - etc.
-    - Data handling - compressing, archiving, file transfer, patterns, etc.
+    - Data handling
+        - compressing
+        - archiving
+        - file transfer
+        - patterns
+        - etc.
     - Hints and tricks of Linux

 ## What is Linux